theglennewman/glens-stuff/notes/rust.md

 # but check this block! overall, this block is an expression
 {
-  let x = 3; //this here is a statement x + 1 //NO SEMICOLON... so this is the evaluation that returns the value }
+  let x = 3; //this here is a statement x + 1      //NO SEMICOLON! this is the evaluation that returns the value }
 ```

 if's are expressions...
 else's are expressions...

-and we can use code like this...
+which allows us to do this
 ```
 let condition = true;                           //a statement let number = if condition { 5 } else { 100 };   //statement that assigns result of the `if` expression to variable `number`